 The contractor shall make every effort to protect underground facilities from damage as prescribed in the Underground Facility Damage Protection Act of 1994, Kentucky Revised Statute KRS 367.4901 to 367.4917.
 It is the contractor's responsibility to determine and take steps necessary to be in compliance with federal and state damage prevention directives.
 The contractor is instructed to contact KY 811 for the location of existing underground utilities.
 Contact shall be made a minimum of two (2) and no more than ten (10) business days prior to excavation.
 The contractor shall submit Excavation Locate Requests to the Kentucky Contact Center (KY 811) via web ticket entry.
-The submission of this request does not relieve the contractor from the responsibility of contacting non-member facility owners, whom are to be contacted through their individual Protection Notification Center.
-It may be necessary for the contractor to contact the County Court Clerk to determine what utility companies have facilities in the area.
+The submission of this request does not relieve the contractor from the responsibility of contacting non-member facility owners, whom are to be contact the County Court Clerk to determine what utility companies have facilities in the area.
 Non-compliance with these directives can result in the enforcement of penalties.